 Are You Interested in Getting More Twitter Followers?

 Oh, it’s the Holy Grail, isn’t it?
 Getting more people to follow you, and moving that magical Twitter followers number up, up and ever upwards, to stratospheric heights.
-And, even more importantly, increasing it to more than the number of people you’re following (more on that later).
+And, even more importantly, increasing it to more than the number of people you’re following.

 Quality vs. Quantity

 First off, they point out that it’s not quantity, it’s quality.
 Well, yeah.
 Kinda.
 However, various Twitter graders (such used to be found on HubSpot – now they provide a website grader) did give more credit for having more followers.
 Were these graders meaningful?
 Kinda, sorta.